google-research/google-research/sufficient_input_subsets/README.md

 ```

 In this example, the first SIS contains the 2nd column of the input, while
 the second SIS contains columns 1 and 3.
-(In this case, because of how the
+(In this case, because of how
-initial_mask was specified, SIS operates __not__ on individual entries of the
+`initial_mask` was specified, SIS operates __not__ on individual entries of the
 2-D array, but instead considers __each__ column in the array as a feature.)
 We can produce the corresponding masked version of each SIS (masking all non-SIS
 elements) by: